-Historically rooted racial discrimination still affects the way intelligence and cognitive function is assessed in Black individuals.
+For Black patients, historically rooted racial discrimination still affects the way intelligence and cognitive function is measured.

-In the last decade, medical institutions practicing within the field of neuroscience have begun to reckon with their racist past — a necessary step for improving diagnostic cognitive tests for Alzheimer’s and related dementias.
+In the past decade, medical institutions practicing within the field of neuroscience have begun to reckon with their racist past — a necessary step for improving diagnostic cognitive tests for Alzheimer’s and related dementias.
 Many of these tests incorporate “race-norming” adjustments to test scores.
-The big problem is, race-norming adjustments aren’t based on evidence.
-They are based on historic prejudice.
+The big problem is, race-norming adjustments aren’t based on evidence — they are based on historically ingrained prejudice.

 Dr. Darshali Vyas, a clinical fellow at Massachusetts General Hospital researches the integration of racial biases in algorithms used to predict health outcomes and diagnose disease.